A Look Back: Investing in Core Belief

-This story was originally published in the Summer 2009 edition of Methodist Money and Ministry; we are revisiting it ten years later, as we celebrate Black History Month and the hope United Methodist churches bring to their communities.
+This story was originally published in the Summer 2009 edition of Methodist Money and Ministry.
+We are revisiting it years later, as we celebrate Black History Month and the hope that United Methodist churches bring to their communities.

 “In the final analysis, our decision to invest had to be consistent with our cultural values and our core belief – our spirituality,” explained Dr. Robert McGee, senior pastor at Trinity United Methodist Church in Houston, in describing the criteria important to him and his wife Lillian when opening an Individual Fund at the Texas Methodist Foundation.

 When Lillian’s mother died last November at the age of 102, they wanted to use inheritance funds as a tribute to a life lived according to strong Christian values.
 An investment in the Methodist Loan Fund (through the Individual Fund) enabled them to reap better-than-average returns on their investment while providing the source for loans to United Methodist churches wanting to further their reach into their communities through new or improved facilities.

 “What better way to honor my mother’s desire to bless us financially while strengthening the Church’s ability to improve the world through its ministries,” Lillian explained.
 “She was a strong-willed woman.
 I like to think of her tenacity continuing to shape vital church communities out there, however indirectly,” Rev. McGee added.

 With Trinity UMC as an example of what a church can do to create a better world, it’s not surprising the McGees would want to use their investment to enable other churches to perform similar good works.
 Organized in 1848 for the slaves of members of Houston Methodist Church (now First UMC), Trinity is one of the oldest African-American churches in Texas.